Voith Schneider Propeller: History

 The Voith Schneider propeller was originally a design for a hydro-electric turbine.
-Its Austrian inventor, Ernst Schneider, had a chance meeting on a train with an employee of Voith's subsidiary St. Pölten works; this led to the turbine being investigated by Voith's engineers, who discovered that although it was no more efficient than other water turbines, Schneider's design worked well as a pump by reversing the flow through the device.
+Its Austrian inventor, Ernst Schneider, had a chance meeting on a train with a manager at Voith's subsidiary St. Pölten works; this led to the turbine being investigated by Voith's engineers, who discovered that although it was no more efficient than other water turbines, Schneider's design worked well as a pump by reversing the flow through the device.
 By changing the orientation of the vertical blades, it could be made to function as a combined propeller and rudder.

 In 1928 a prototype was installed in a 60-hp motor launch named Torqueo (Latin:I spin) and trials were carried out on Lake Constance.
 A number of German minesweepers (R boats) were fitted with VSPs; the first of these was the R8, built in 1929 by Lürssen.
 By 1931 VSPs were being fitted in new vessels on Lake Constance run by the German State Railways.
 The first such ship to use the Voith Schneider propeller was the excursion boat Kempten.
 Two German 1935-type M class minesweepers M-1 and M-2 were fitted with VSPs.

 The first British ship to use Voith Schneider propellers was the double-ended Isle of Wight ferry MV Lymington, launched in 1938.
 Some 80 ships had been installed with VSPs by the end of the 1930s, including the uncompleted 1938 German aircraft carrier Graf Zeppelin (two auxiliary units in the bow), and the Japanese submarine cable laying ship Toyo-maru (also 1938).